Auriesville, New York: Commemoration

-In 1884, the Rev. Joseph Loyzance, S.J., then parish priest of St. Joseph's, Troy, New York, purchased 10 acre of land on the hill at Auriesville.
-A student of the lives of the early missionaries, Father Loyzance erected a small shrine under the title of Our Lady of Martyrs.
+In 1884, Joseph Loyzance, then parish priest of St. Joseph's, Troy, New York, purchased 10 acre of land on the hill at Auriesville.
+A student of the lives of the early missionaries, Loyzance erected a small shrine under the title of Our Lady of Martyrs.
 He was the first to lead a number of pilgrims to the place, on 15 August of that year.
-It was the Feast of the Assumption, as well as the anniversary of when Father Isaac Jogues was first taken as a Mohawk captive to Ossernenon in 1642.
+It was the Feast of the Assumption, as well as the anniversary of when Isaac Jogues was first taken as a Mohawk captive to Ossernenon in 1642.
 Four thousand people went on a pilgrimage from Albany and Troy to Auriesville on that day.

 Other Catholic parishes subsequently adopted the practice of visiting Auriesville during the summer.
 Frequently there were as many as 4,000 to 5,000 people gathered there.
 Many of the pilgrims would fast for their journey, pray and receive Holy Communion there.
 The Catholic Church purchased and consecrated more ground to keep the surroundings free from undesirable development.
-Following the canonization of St. Isaac Jogues in 1930, the church built the National Shrine of the North American Martyrs at this site, recognizing other Jesuit martyrs from the French colonial period.
+Following the canonization of Jogues in 1930, the church built the National Shrine of the North American Martyrs at this site, recognizing other Jesuit martyrs from the French colonial period.
 It built a large coliseum-sanctuary on the grounds, with seating for up to 6000 worshipers.
 The property now includes more than 400 acre.

+While in the 19th century Ossernenon was associated with Auriesville, twentieth-century research has placed it approximately nine miles west of the current hamlet by that name.